aminrouanserik/pyrex/README.md

 ```

 ## To-Do
-- [ ] Make Cookware a set of functions, not a class.
+- [x] Make Cookware a set of functions, not a class.
 Test every function individually (including 0 eccentricity test cases)
-- [ ] Remove circularization for now
 - [ ] Rewrite Glassware using qcextender (and test)
+- [ ] Make sure Glassware uses metadata for q and chi
+- [ ] Include back up for q, either take closest or generate one from model
 - [ ] Include gweccentricity

 ## Ideas
 - [ ] Boundary conditions for final phase and amp

+## Notes
+- For every mass ratio there should be a simulation with 0 eccentricity in the training set